 If you price aggressively below market value, you’ll attract more buyers.
 You may also create a competition that can drive your final price higher.

 Most buyers need financing, which means appraisals and inspections that slow down the process.
-But aggressive pricing helps overcome buyer hesitation about your property’s history.
+However, aggressive pricing helps overcome buyer hesitation about your property’s history.

 The discount you give up often will get offset by avoiding carrying costs during a longer sales process.